 In the Creative Resource Library find the pumpkin PDF template.
 Download and then print it out.
 If you’d like to make it bigger you can and then just tape the overlapping pieces together.

 Cut a piece of canvas fabric large enough for your pumpkin.
 Then cut a piece of interfacing to cover the back of it.
-Using an iron and following the directions for they interfacing you purchased, adhere it to the fabric.
+Using an iron and following the directions for the interfacing you purchased, adhere it to the fabric.
 Canvas fabric doesn’t have a printed front, so it’s really fine to use either side.
-With the

 Cut out the pumpkin shape.
 Don’t cut out the pieces yet.
 Put it on the paper backing of the fabric and trace around it.
 I like to use a ballpoint pen so it glides a bit.
 Cut the traced pumpkin from the fabric.
 Heat your iron if it is no longer warm.